How can we help?

 Step 1: Access two-factor authentication settings

-3. Look for Two-Factor Authentication or Multi-Factor Authentication options.
+3. Select Two-Factor Authentication or Multi-Factor Authentication.

-Step 2: Initial authentication method selection
+Step 2: Select an authentication method

-Step 3: NPI verification process
+Step 3: NPI verification

-3. Verification Results:
+3. Verification results:

 Step 4: Automatic redirect to Code Generator

-When NPI Verification Fails:
+When NPI verification fails:

 3. This redirect ensures compliance with provider verification requirements.